wanghou5/math2130-fall2017/homework/README.md

 **Section 1.4:** 2, 10, (13), 14, 18, 20, 22, (27), (29), (31), 32.
 (Numbers in parentheses are recommended exercises for which you need not submit solutions.)

-To see HW02.html rendered in your browser, try [this link](https://cdn.rawgit.com/williamdemeo/math2130-fall2017/02a3c384/homework/HW02/HW02.html).
+To see HW02.html rendered in your browser, you can try [this link](https://cdn.rawgit.com/williamdemeo/math2130-fall2017/02a3c384/homework/HW02/HW02.html).
+However, I just noticed that this method of rendering html from a git repository doesn't seem to handle embedded images automatically, so for now, to do problem 1.3.8, you need to look at the problem in the textbook or else look at the pdf version of the assignment, which is in the file HW02.pdf.)

 ----------------------------------------------------